lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example3/README.md

 ## Debug host vars using groups to target sets of hosts

-Now target a set of hosts using a group
+To run debug using a group defined set of hosts:
 ```shell
 ansible -i ./inventory/ -m debug -a var=trace_var network2
 web-q1-net2-s1.example.int | SUCCESS => {